Fall is upon us… We all know what that means in Colorado—fall color! Oh, those aspen trees are glorious… Don’t miss them!

 Between the towering Collegiate Peaks and changing leaves, this drive just west of Buena Vista is sure to leave you in awe of Colorado’s immense fall beauty!
 From Buena Vista, take County Road 306 west to the pass.
 Stay on this all the way to Almont.
 From Almont take County Road 209 east to the pass and maintain back to Buena Vista.

+This day trip is one of our favorites!
 The roads that lead from Colorado Springs to Cripple Creek are often busy, and the peak season of fall is no different… for good reason!
 Hop on Highway 67 and enjoy the views of the vibrant colors on the way to Cripple Creek.
 And of course, stop once you get there to enjoy the little town full of entertainment.
-This day trip is truly one of our favorite!
+Up for a little extra adventure?
+The Cripple Creek Victor Narrow Gauge Railroad offers a ride through stunning fall colors.

-This incredible drive begins in Florissant, and you should expect about 5 hours of drive time for completion.
+This gorgeous drive begins in Florissant, and you should expect about 5 hours of drive time for completion.
 There are several beautiful drives stemming from this scenic route:

 - Phantom Canyon Road: an unpaved, adventurous drive; about 30 miles long with two tunnels and three elevated bridges; beautiful, golden Aspens